Sage/carbon-factory/docs/debugging-tests.md

 ### Setup

+* Install [NiM (Node Inspector Manager)](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj).
+This will allow Chrome to automatically connect when a debugger is detected.
-Add the following script to your `package.json` to make running the test easier in the future:
+* Add the following script to your `package.json` to make running the test easier in the future:

 ```
 "scripts": {
-  "debug": "node --inspect ./node_modules/.bin/jest --watch --config=./jest.conf.json",
+  "debug": "node --inspect ./node_modules/.bin/jest --watch --config=./jest.conf.json"
 }
 ```